AdaCore/gnatstudio/docs/users_guide/tools.rst

 * :guilabel:`Hide coverage information`

-  Remove the annotation column from the current source editor and clear converage information from the :guilabel:`Locations` view.
+  Remove the annotation column from the current source editor and clear coverage information from the :guilabel:`Locations` view.

 * :guilabel:`Load data for xxxxxxxx.xxx`